Information & Requirements for Testing & ApplicationTop of Page

 You must provide an original High School Diploma, Equivalency Certificate, GED, or a sealed transcript.

-You must take the ASVAB and obtain an AFQT score of 40 or higher.
+You must take the ASVAB and obtain an AFQT score of 40 or higher during our monthly test date or have your results from a prior test date that is within the past two years.

 Procedure for Testing